nodes777/gameengine/notes/Chapter6.md

 XOR is 1 only if exactly one of its inputs are 1.

 NOT is 1 only if its input are 0.

+## 6.4 Per Pixel Collisions

+* Demonstrate how to detect nontransparent pixel overlap

+1) check if the bounding boxes over lap
+2) check if the nontransparent pixels over lap

+Given two images, Image-A and Image-B
+If the bounds of the object of Image-A and Image-B collide then For each Pixel-A in Image-A pixelCameraSpace = Pixel-A position in camera space Transform pixelCameraSpace to Image-B space Read Pixel-B from Image-B
+            If Pixel-A and Pixel-B are not both completely transparent then A collision has occurred

+Use the smaller image as Image-A, since you must iterate over each pixel.
+Each pixel within Image-A must be checked, so the runtime is O(N), where N is equal to the number of pixels in Image-A, or Image-A’s resolution

+The Engine_Texture component reads image files from the server file system, loads the images to the WebGL context, and processes the images into WebGL textures.
+In this way, there is no actual storage of the file texture in the game engine.
+To support per-pixel collision detection, the color information must be retrieved from the WebGL context.